Shaftesbury Abbey

 Shaftesbury Abbey was an abbey that housed nuns in Shaftesbury, Dorset.
 It was founded in about 888, and dissolved in 1539 during the English Reformation by the order of Thomas Cromwell, minister to King Henry VIII.
-At the time it was the second-wealthiest nunnery in England, behind only Syon Abbey.
+At the time it was the second-wealthiest nunnery in England, behind only Syon Abbey in west London.

 History

 Alfred the Great founded the convent in about 888 and installed his daughter Æthelgifu as the first abbess. Ælfgifu, the wife of Alfred's grandson, King Edmund I, was buried at Shaftesbury and soon venerated as a saint, and she came to be regarded by the house as its true founder.

 The bones of St Edward the Martyr were translated from Wareham and received at the abbey with great ceremony.
 The translation of the relics was overseen by St Dunstan and Ælfhere, Ealdorman of Mercia.
 This occurred in a great procession beginning on 13 February 981; the relics arrived at Shaftesbury seven days later.
 The relics were received by the nuns of the abbey and were buried with full royal honours on the north side of the altar.
 The account of the translation reports that on the way from Wareham to Shaftesbury, a miracle had taken place: when two crippled men were brought close to the bier and those carrying it lowered the body to their level, the cripples were immediately restored to full health.
 This procession and events were re-enacted 1000 years later in 1981.
 Reports from Shaftesbury of many other miracles said to have been obtained through Edward's intercession helped establish the abbey as a place of pilgrimage.

 In 1001, it was recorded that the tomb in which St Edward lay was observed regularly to rise from the ground.
 King Æthelred instructed the bishops to raise his brother's tomb from the ground and place it into a more fitting place.
 The bishops moved the relics to a casket, placed in the holy place of the saints together with other holy relics.
 This elevation of the relics of Edward took place on 20 June 1001.